-The same cannot, however, be said about the records contained in the Board's files which originated with or were sent by the Board to Hydro.
-These include any pleadings filed by Hydro and any correspondence or records of other communications between Hydro and the Board.
-In my view, these records were collected, prepared, maintained or used by Hydro, which is an institution under the Act, in relation to proceedings before the Board which relate directly to labour relations between it and its unionized employees.
+The same cannot, however, be said about the records contained in the Board's files which originated with or were sent by the Board to MBC.
+These include any pleadings filed by MBC and any correspondence or records of other communications between MBC and the Board.
+In my view, these records were collected, prepared, maintained or used by MBC, an institution under the Act, in relation to proceedings before the Board which relate directly to labour relations between it and its unionized employees.
 As a result, I find that these records are excluded from the scope of the Act under section 65(6)1.